syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 * Through XAML.

-_The following code illustrates how to enable the DrawingTools_.
+__The following code illustrates how to enable the DrawingTools.

-{% highlight xml %}
+{% highlight html %}

 [XAML]